i-love-flamingo/flamingo-commerce/cart/Readme.md

 There is something else that this cart model supports - we call it "charges".
 All the price amounts mentioned in the previous chapters represents the value of the items in the carts default currency.

-However this value need to be payed - when paying the value it can be that:
+However this value need to be paid - when paying the value it can be that:
 - customer wants to pay with different payment methods (e.g. 50% of the value with PayPal and the rest with Creditcard)
-- also the value can be payed in a different currency
+- also the value can be paid in a different currency

 The desired split of charges is saved on the cart with the "UpdatePaymentSelection" command.